England drops Foden, Greenwood for COVID-19 rule breaches

 The England traveling group, which is regularly tested for COVID-19, was exempt from the Icelandic requirements to quarantine for five days on arrival.

 “Given the procedures we have to follow now they will have to travel back to England,” Southgate said.
-“What is clear there was a breach of the COVID guidelines.
-We have spent so long getting those measures in places.”

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports